infomerx/dynarouter/README.md

           callback null, "This just represents a car.
 It's not a real car."

 There.
 Browsing to '/vehicles' is now enabled, through the GET function.
-You can similarly enable other HTTP methods by adding PUT, DELETE & POST methods wherever you want.
+You can similarly enable other HTTP methods by adding PUT, DELETE & POST properties wherever you want.

 ## URL parameters